Tritlo/tritlo.github.io/_posts/2022-04-26-better-hpc-traces.md

 All-in-all, implementing this feature was a fun experience, and gave me a few insights into how code generation and the RTS works in general.
-I hope there's nterest in adding this to mainline GHC, but it might be hard to sell.
+I hope there's interest in adding this to mainline GHC, but it might be hard to sell.
 We're modifying the runtime semantics when HPC is enabled, i.e. evaluating an expression now not only bumps the tick but also this list.
 But I know of a few actual use cases including fault-localization for